JohnGaros/data_quality_api/docs/ARCHITECTURE_FILE_STRUCTURE.md

 └── app_factory.py
 ```

-- **routes/**: HTTP endpoints grouped by functionality and user role.
+- **routes/**: HTTP endpoints grouped by functionality and user role. `external_uploads.py` is a placeholder until the organisation finalises how external blob references will enter the system.
-- **services/**: Business logic for async jobs, report access, and notifications.
+- **services/**: Business logic for async jobs, report access, and notifications. `external_trigger_service.py` will bridge events/webhooks/polling triggers to validation once the design is confirmed.
 - **middlewares.py**: Logging, timing, and authentication hooks.
 - **settings.py**: Environment configuration (loaded from `.env`).
 - **app_factory.py**: Constructs the FastAPI application.